 - After brunch, Carrie ruminates on Samantha’s departure with Miranda, revealing that the catalyst for the falling-out was that she dropped Samantha as her publicist.
 Apparently she’s been ignoring all three women’s texts.

-- Samantha goes thankfully unmentioned for the rest of this episode until Big’s funeral in episode two, where Carrie becomes enraged that someone put flowers all over his coffin.
+- At Big’s funeral, Carrie becomes enraged that someone put flowers all over his coffin.
 The venue owners tell Carrie that the flowers arrived that morning, and they show her the note that came with them, which reads: “Love Samantha.”

 - After the funeral, Carrie opens up her texts to Samantha to thank her for the flowers, giving us an unfortunate little peek at all her previous unanswered texts.
 One opens with, “Hey London lady,” and another says, “Walked by La Perla today, thinking of you.”
 Frankly, even if I hadn’t been fired by my best friend, I would not respond to these texts either.
 Isn’t Carrie supposed to be a writer?

-Somewhere, Kim Cattrall is turning off her TV to have drinks with her How I Met Your Father co-star Hilary Duff, another actress unfairly burned by her own show’s reboot.
+Somewhere, Cattrall is having nonfictional drinks with her How I Met Your Father co-star Hilary Duff, another actress unfairly burned by her own show’s reboot.
 Maybe they can write their own SATC spin-off where Lizzie McGuire moves to New York and has sex?
 Now that I’d watch.